cormas/cormas-wiki/tutorials/installation/install-cormas/index.md

 ## Step 1.
 Install Pharo Launcher

-Pharo Launcher is an official application that can be used for creating and managing Pharo images.
+Pharo Launcher is an application that can be used for creating and managing Pharo images.
 It can be downloaded from [https://pharo.org/download](https://pharo.org/download).
 Follow the instructions on the website to install Pharo Launcher on your computer.
 Once the installation is over, open Pharo Launcher.
 You should see the window similar to this: